Monzia-YanqingLuo/Food-Management/README.md

 # Food Management System

-This project is a **Food Management System** designed to help users keep track of food items and organize them by category.
-It allows users to perform CRUD operations, search items by name, filter by category, and view items with pagination for ease of browsing.
+This project is a **Food Management System** designed to help users track and organize food items by category.
+It supports CRUD operations, allowing users to create, read, update, and delete items.
+Key features include item creation, search by name, filtering by category, and paginated browsing.
+Additionally, users can view all current food items by leaving the search field empty and clicking search.
+Items can be updated directly through the creation page, and deletion is available if needed.

 ![image](img.png)